ssleal10/NLP_Transformers_Tutorial/Simple_Transformer_AttnIsAllUNeed/README.md

 ## Usage
 ### Train + Test model
-(Have in mind that in trains and "tests" with the same phrase.
+(Have in mind that in trains and "tests" with the same phrase)

 It will depict the attention plot of the given sentence.
 ```
 $ python simple_transformer.py